desero/html-starter/README.md

 # html-starter
-Basic (minimal) boilerplate for HTML, Javascript and SCSS with WebPack, Babel and ESLint using latest versions
+Basic (minimal) boilerplate for HTML, Javascript and SCSS with WebPack, Babel and ESLint using latest versions.